turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 ### The `Procfile`

-Remember the `Procfile`?
-It's a file that tells Heroku exactly how to run your application.
+The `Procfile` is a file that tells Heroku exactly how to run your application.
 The execution process will be very different for a Java application versus Python, Ruby, or JavaScript.

+The `Procfile` defines one or more processes for your application.
+Typically applications define a `web` process for the primary web application, and might create something like `worker` for background workers.
+Each named process defines a single executable to run.

+Let's look at setting up a `web` process for our Play application.

 #### The Process for Play